A patchy-particle 3-dimensional octagonal quasicrystal: Conclusions

+The likely best way to address this question of thermodynamic stability would be by ``direct coexistence'' simulations \cite{Vega08,Smallenburg25} to determine the melting point of the quasicrystal compared to potential competing crystals.
+This approach requires the use of a ``slab'' geometry where the slab crosses the periodic boundaries of the cell in two of the three dimensions.
+One potential issue is that the formal incompatibility of these boundary conditions with the symmetry of the quasicrystal is likely to lead to defects being present in the quasicrystal,\cite{Noya25} but for a sufficiently large box the consequent effects on the melting point may be relatively minor.

-Here, we have designed patchy particles that we have shown to be capable of assembling into an octagonal quasicrystal.
-An important question, though, is how might such particles be realized.
-Recently, DNA origami particles have been designed to assemble into increasingly complex crystals \cite{Tian20, Posnjak24,Liu24}.
-This has both been through DNA origami polyhedra that assemble through single strands at their vertices \cite{Tian20,Liu24} and through motifs with rigid arms that enable directional bonding \cite{Posnjak24}.
-Given the need for torsionally-specific interactions for our particle designs to assemble, the latter approach might be more appropriate in this case, e.g. a particle with five arms extending from a central square anti-prism.
-Given the impressive recent advances in protein design algorithms \cite{Winnifrith24}, proteins might provide another possibility \cite{Wang22}.
-For example, an approach to generate proteins that can assemble into crystals with well-defined symmetries has recently been developed \cite{Li23}.
+Another important question is how might particles analogous to those studied here be realized.
+Recently, DNA origami particles have been designed to assemble into increasingly complex crystals.\cite{Tian20, Posnjak24,Liu24,Kahn25b} This has both been through DNA origami polyhedra that assemble through single strands at their vertices \cite{Tian20,Liu24,Kahn25b} and through motifs with rigid arms that enable directional bonding.\cite{Posnjak24} Given the need for torsionally-specific interactions for our particle designs to assemble, the latter approach might be more appropriate in this case, e.g. a particle with five arms extending from a central square anti-prism.
+Given the impressive recent advances in protein design algorithms,\cite{Winnifrith24} proteins might provide another possibility.\cite{Wang22} For example, an approach to generate proteins that can assemble into crystals with well-defined symmetries through the hierarchical assembly of symmetric clusters has recently been developed.\cite{Li23} Using such an approach analogues of the higher-symmetry P8 particles are likely to be easier to realize, however, there have been also significant recent advances in assembling complexes with programmed symmetry breaking,\cite{Gladkov24,Lee25} as well as more arbitrary multi-component complexes using standardized protein building blocks.\cite{Huddy24} A more detailed discussion of potential realization strategies is provided in Section S7.